Fidelismo

+Because of Castro's shifting ideology throughout his political career, from republicanism to communism, many historians have argued that Fidelismo is not a succinct ideology in and of itself.
+Theodore Draper argues that "Castroism" is simply a self-contradictory collection of declarations supporting Castro's rule in Cuba; ultimately only principled in opportunism.
+Andrés Oppenheimer, Roland H. Ebel, Ray Taras, and James D. Cochrane, all claim that Fidelismo only consistently represents a cult of personality around Fidel Castro.
+Volker Skierka contends that Fidelismo is not even a variant of Marxism-Leninism, but just the veneration of Fidel Castro's caudillo rule.
+Lillian Guerra claims that Fidelismo developed only after the Cuban Revolution, as a civic religion that supported Castro's political millenarianism, and demands for national sacrifice.

+History

+Early influences

-Castro attended schools run by Jesuits that "contributed to my development and influenced my sense of justice".
+In his youth, Castro attended schools run by Jesuits, which he said "contributed to my development and influenced my sense of justice."
 Castro also stated that it was at his Jesuit-run high school that he became influenced by Falangism, the Spanish variety of national syndicalism, and its founder, José Antonio Primo de Rivera.
-Castro also participated in Hispanidad, a movement that criticized Anglo Saxon material values and admired the moral values of Spanish and Spanish American culture.
+Castro also participated in Hispanidad, a movement that criticized Anglo-American material values and admired the moral values of Spanish and Spanish American culture.